 Sure, you can take your kids to the movies and watch a regular film.
-But why not kick it up a notch and bring them to an IMAX theater?
+But why not kick it up a notch and bring them to an IMAX dome theater?

 At the Fleet Science Center, the Heikoff Giant Dome Theater is a 76-foot wraparound movie theater with 16,000 watts of digital surround sound.
 Every day, guests enjoy multiple showings of educational shows, such as “The Living Sea,” “Turtle Odyssey,” “Superpower Dogs,” and “Volcanoes.”

 It’s a great place to rest in-between sightseeing in Balboa Park.
-The movie schedule is online so you can plan accordingly.
+The movie schedule is online so that you can plan accordingly.